hwidmann/B2FIND-Training/00-install-jOAI.md

 or ask for support at EUDAT help desk ...???

 ### 4. Set localhost name
 ??
-Maybe a good idea for OAI server as well - never tried !!??
+HEW : just copied from irods installation, maybe a good idea for OAI server as well - but never tried !!??
 ```sh
 hostnamectl set-hostname new-hostname
 echo "IPa.ddr.ess new-hostname" >> /etc/hosts
 ```

 ### 5. Add the web application jOAI to the Tomcat container
-Place the file 'oai.war' into the 'webapps' directory found in
-your Tomcat installation directory. 'webapps' is the default location where Tomcat expects to find web applications.
+Place the file 'oai.war' into the 'webapps' directory found in your Tomcat installation directory. 'webapps' is the default location where Tomcat expects to find web applications.
 ```sh
 cp joai_v3.1.1.4/oai.war /var/lib/tomcat7/webapps/
 ```
 During the first start tomcat will unpack the application 'oai'.

-## 6. Install Java Platform, Standard Edition v5 or later
+### 6. Install Java Platform, Standard Edition v5 or later
 Tomcat needs the Java Run Time environment (JRE).
 Often this is already preinstalled on ubuntu by apt-get update.